Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Algorithm

-There were many ways that I visualised the Matrix Digital rain.
+There were many ways I visualised the Matrix Digital rain.
 I first watched plenty of digital rains created by other people online, created either using coding languages or animation tools.
 I slowed these videos down to see whether I could find any patterns in the way the characters, rows, or columns moved and changed.

 Finally, my best friend when creating this algorithm was the mighty pen and paper.
 I drew multiple states of the generation of a single rain drop using different concepts, looking for any pattern that jumped out to me.